patonlab/DvTE/README.md

 ## Dynamic Vertical Triplet Energy Processor (DvTEProc)

-Description: This Jupyter Notebook processes the QM ouput files and perfoms the data analysis to provide a prediction of triplet energy for the given molecular system.
+Description: This Jupyter Notebook processes the QM output files and performs the data analysis to provide a prediction of triplet energy for the given molecular system.
 The code follows the following steps:

-  a) Extract electronic energies from QM files and complies them as a .csv document
+  a) Extract electronic energies from QM files and compile them as a .csv document.
-  b) Fit a normal distribution to the compiled data
+  b) Fit a normal distribution to the compiled data.
-  c) Construct cumulative distribution function using the mean and standard deviation of the fitted normal distribution
+  c) Construct a cumulative distribution function using the mean and standard deviation of the fitted normal distribution.
-  d) Generate graphics and Quartile-Quartile plots to analyse the data
+  d) Generate graphics and Quartile-Quartile plots to analyze the data.
-  c) Provide a prediction of triplet energy based on the selected population cutoff using the CDF
+  e) Provide a prediction of triplet energy based on the selected population cutoff using the CDF.

 Instructions:

 1) File Preparations:

-Ensure that all QM output files are compiled in one foulder for each individual molecule to be analyzed
+Ensure that all QM output files are compiled in one folder for each individual molecule to be analyzed.

 2) Install Necessary Dependencies